 Insomnia in Older Adults

-The older you are, the more likely that you will experience insomnia.
+The older you are, the more likely you will experience insomnia.
 Elderly women more often experience this than men.
 But why is it that insomnia gets worse as you age?
-Well, this is because elderly are susceptible to social, psychological, situational, and physical changes, which can certainly disrupt and disturb their sleeping pattern and habit.
-Other reasons why elderly are more prone to insomnia include the following:
+Well, this is because the elderly are susceptible to social, psychological, situational, and physical changes, which can certainly disrupt and disturb their sleeping pattern and habit.
+Other reasons why the elderly are more prone to insomnia include the following:

 - Occurrence of menopausal syndrome